hssmalo/steampunkfantasy/rules.md

 Thus, for example Cunning Assault[1 per 2] would allow you to replace two assault-successes with one roll on light damage table (if enemy unit base has a light damage table, which typical is only for tanks and vehicles).
 Note that the replacements are done after asigning hits to different untis, and only hits versus targets with a light damage table can be replaced, not hits versus other units in the same assault.

-This represent any cunning way to take out heavily armored units in assaults.
+This represent any cunning way to take out heavily armored units in assaults, where regular hits would do little damage.

 **Burst(N)**